iamrjgs/rocqiomics/README.md

 ![Habitat Map](assets/habitat_example.png)

-**A Deep Learning-inspired Radiomics Framework Tailored For Habitat Imaging.**
+**A Deep Learning-Inspired Radiomics Framework Tailored To Habitat Imaging.**

 **`rocqiomics`** provides a MONAI-inspired interface to IBSI-compliant radiomics engines, and features tooling designed with voxel-wise "habitat radiomics" workflows in mind.